 Software as a Service

-Software as a Service (SaaS) represents the most commonly implemented option for businesses in the cloud market.
+Software as a Service (SaaS) represents the most implemented option for businesses in the cloud market.
 It’s a software distribution model in which software is licensed on a subscription basis.
 It is centrally hosted and made available to customers over the internet by an external provider.